All Episodes

 They laugh.

-Could things be any worse for George W. Bush and his party in the new time poll, the president's job approval continues to wallow near the all-time low of 33%.
+In the new Time poll, the president's job approval continues to wallow near the all-time low of 33%.

-His approval rating breaks the 60% barrier for the third disapproval rating breaks the 60% barrier for the third consecutive survey.
+His approval rating breaks the 60% barrier for the third concern, disapproval rating breaks the 60% barrier for the third consecutive survey.

-Goes on, talks about all these polling data that he's got and how bad it is for Bush out there, and then said it's hard to know exactly why respondents who are generally unhappy towards and in many cases fed up with the GOP might still prefer a Republican president over a Democrat.
+He goes on, talks about all these polling data that he's got and how bad it is for Bush out there, and then said it's hard to know exactly why respondents who are generally unhappy towards and in many cases fed up with the GOP might still prefer a Republican president over a Democrat.

 Much of it has to do with the individual candidates involved.